GraviBERT: Transformer-based inference for gravitational-wave time series

 \section{Introduction}

-Time series analysis lies at the heart of numerous scientific and applied domains, from fundamental physics to finance and climate modeling.
-Traditionally, architectures such as autoregressive models, convolutional neural networks (CNNs), and recurrent neural networks (RNNs) have been widely employed for this task, with RNNs and their variants such as Long Short-Term Memory (LSTM) networks and Gated Recurrent Units (GRUs) the dominant choice due to their ability to model temporal dependencies in sequential data \cite{Hochreiter1997,Cho2014}.
+Time series analysis lies at the heart of numerous scientific and applied domains, from fundamental physics to finance and climate modelling.
+Traditionally, auto-regressive models and recurrent neural networks (RNNs) have been widely employed for this task, with RNNs and their variants such as Long Short-Term Memory (LSTM) networks \cite{Hochreiter1997} the dominant choice.

-More recently, transformer architectures, originally developed for natural language processing, have redefined the landscape of time series modeling by offering significantly enhanced scalability and parallelism, as well as the ability to capture subtle global dependencies through the so--called self-attention mechanism \cite{vaswani2017attention}.
-Yet, despite their growing success, the application of transformers to Bayesian parameter inference, particularly in the computationally demanding domain of gravitational wave astronomy, remains largely unexplored.
+More recently, transformer architectures, originally developed for natural language processing, have redefined the landscape of time series modelling by offering significantly enhanced scalability and parallelism, as well as the ability to capture subtle global dependencies through the so--called self-attention mechanism \cite{vaswani2017attention}.
+Yet, despite their growing success, the application of transformers to the computationally demanding domain of gravitational-wave astronomy, remains mostly unexplored.
 In this work, we introduce a transformer-based architecture tailored for analysis of gravitational waveforms.
-Our approach bridges a gap in the field, demonstrating that transformers can excel in both efficiency and accuracy in this context, while it represents a step towards the development of foundation models for gravitational wave science which could be used for multi-modal tasks.
+Our approach demonstrates that an architecture based on a transformer encoder combined with self-supervised pretraining can improve both the efficiency and accuracy for gravitational-wave parameter estimation.
+This approach suggests a potential pathway towards foundation-style models for gravitational-wave science that could be extended to multi-modal tasks.